sonng/remotely/README.md

 Place a `.env` file in the root of this project.
 It must contain the following in order to work properly.

+If you want to have visual studio code server, you must use `code-server-18-04` as your instance image name.

 ```
 DO_TOKEN= # Your DigitalOcean API Token
 REMOTELY_TAG= # A tag that groups these services together on Digital Ocean